raspberrypi/documentation/usage/camera/installing.md

 ### Using the desktop

-Select `Preferences` and `Raspberry Pi Configuration` from the desktop menu.
-A window will appear, select the `Interfaces` tab, then click on the `enable camera` option.
+Select `Preferences` and `Raspberry Pi Configuration` from the desktop menu: a window will appear.
+Select the `Interfaces` tab, then click on the `enable camera` option.
 Click `OK`.
 You will need to reboot for the changes to take effect.

 ### Using the command line

-Open the `raspi-config` tool from the Terminal:
+Open the `raspi-config` tool from the terminal:

 ```bash
 sudo raspi-config
 ```

-Select `Interfacing Options` then `Camera` and hit `Enter`.
+Select `Interfacing Options` then `Camera` and press `Enter`.
 Choose `Yes` then `Ok`.
 Go to `Finish` and you'll be prompted to reboot.